BernardHanna/matrixstack/README.md

 git clone https://github.com/bernardhanna/matrixstack.git
 ```

-2. Change directory to matrixstack and then bin folder (change below to your own username)
+2. Change directory to matrixstack and then bin folder

 ```
-cd /home/YourUserName/Projects/matrixstack/bin
+cd /Projects/matrixstack/bin
 ```

 3. Run the setup script for the first and only time